finos/FDC3/docs/api/specs/webConnectionProtocol.md

   B-->ir
 ```

 The WCP allows applications to indicate to the `getAgent()` implementation whether they need the UIs (they may not need one or the other based on their usage of the FDC3 API, or because they implement UIs themselves) and for Desktop Agents to provide custom implementations of them, or defer to reference implementations provided by the FDC3 Standard.
-This is achieved via to following messages:
+This is achieved via the following messages:

 - [`WCP1Hello`](https://fdc3.finos.org/schemas/next/api/WCP1Hello.schema.json): Sent by an application and incorporating boolean `payload.intentResolver` and `payload.channelSelector` fields, which are set to `false` if either UI is not needed (defaults to `true`).
 - [`WCP3Handshake`](https://fdc3.finos.org/schemas/next/api/WCP3Handshake.schema.json): Response sent by the Desktop Agent and incorporating `payload.intentResolverUrl` and `payload.channelSelectorUrl` fields, which should be set to the URL for each UI implementation that should be loaded into an iframe to provide the UI (defaults to URLs for reference UI implementations provided by the FDC3 project), or set to `false` to indicate that the respective UI is not needed.
 Setting these fields to `true` will cause the `getAgent()` implementation to use its default URLs representing a reference implementation of each UI.

-When UI iframes are created, the user interfaces may use the 'iframe' messages incorporated into the [Desktop Agent Communication Protocol (DACP)](./desktopAgentCommunicationProtocol#controlling-injected-user-interfaces) to communicate with the `getAgent()` implementation and through it the Desktop Agent.
+When UI iframes are created, the user interfaces may use the `Fdc3UserInterface` messages incorporated into the [Desktop Agent Communication Protocol (DACP)](./desktopAgentCommunicationProtocol#controlling-injected-user-interfaces) to communicate with the `getAgent()` implementation and through it the Desktop Agent.